 Example: An estate worth £600,000, with no residence nil-rate band applicable, would owe IHT of 40% × (£600,000 − £325,000) = £110,000.

-The chicken-and-egg problem
+The IHT and probate chicken-and-egg problem

 This creates a practical difficulty: you need to pay inheritance tax before you can get the grant of probate, but you often need the grant before you can access the estate’s assets to pay the tax.